gschmutz/kafka-workshop/06-producing-consuming-kafka-with-dotnet/README.md

 kcat -b kafka-1 -t test-dotnet-topic -f 'Part-%p => %k:%s\n' -q
 ```

 Now run the producer and check the output in kafka console consumer.

 ```bash
 dotnet run --project ./producer/producer.csproj 1000 10 0
 ```

-We can see that asynchronously the processing took the same **12 seconds** as with the `AsynProduce` method.
+We can see that asynchronously the processing took the same **12 seconds** as with the `AsyncProduce` method.

 ```bash
 [0] sent record (key= value=[16:0] Hello Kafka 04/03/2022 13:12:10 +02:00) meta (partition=[7], offset=3776, time=1648984330895)